0x78654C/xTerminal/README.md

 ## Usage of C# Code runner and add-ons:

- For both css command and ! -add the code must be formatted and runned using the following example:
+ For both ccs command and ! -add the code must be formatted and runned using the following example:

  ```C#
  using System;